Pelvic Floor Center

 We offer the following diagnostic testing:

 Anal Manometry - Measures the strength of the internal and external sphincters, coordination of the muscles of the pelvic floor, and assesses sensations in the rectum.
 Used to assess constipation, fecal incontinence, to rule out Hirschsprung’s and many other pelvic floor conditions.

 EMG recruitment - Assess patient’s ability to voluntarily contract and relax the pelvic floor muscles.
 Used to assess relaxation of the pelvic floor in constipation.

 Pudendal nerve EMG - Assesses conduction of the pudendal nerve.
-Used primarily in diagnosis of cause of fecal incontinence but also in rectal prolapse and enterocele.
+Used primarily in diagnosis of cause of accidental bowel leakage but also in rectal prolapse and enterocele.